Sarahc2440/cis106/notes/notes 4/notes2.md

 * Ex:`cd ../documents`

-**The difference between your home directory and the home directory** Your Home Dirctory :is your user’s personal directory where all your files are located.
+**The difference between your home directory and the home directory** Your Home Directory:is your user’s personal directory where all your files are located
 * Ex:`cd ~`
 The Home directory: is the parent directory of all the home directories.
 * Ex:`ls /home`

 **Parent directory**
-a dirtectory containing one or more directories and files
+a directory containing one or more directories and files
 * Ex:`cd ..`

 **Child directory or subdirectory**